 For an application to be considered complete and ready for review, the following items must be received by the Admissions office:

 - Application for admission

-- Principal Recommendation Form, or other school administrator (to include: attendance record, disciplinary records, as applicable)
+- Principal Recommendation Form, or other school administrators (to include: attendance record, disciplinary records, as applicable)